 Among the many considerations, the question of whether to check a nanny’s credit report or credit score often arises.

-At the end of this video, I will share the advice that our team provides families in our community about checking credit reports or scores.
+At the end, we’ll share the advice that our team provides families in our community about checking credit reports or scores.

 The Pros: